-The #4 car was assigned to its first race at Grand Prix of Havana.
+The #4 car was assigned to its first race at the Grand Prix of Havana.
 On Feb 24, 1960.
-Jim drove it to a first place finish in the GT race.
+Jim drove it to a first-place finish in the GT race.

 Jim and Bill Wuesthoff raced this same car at the 12 hours of Sebring in March 1960.
 Once completed, they found themselves in 2nd place in class.

 The car then went to LeMans in June 1960 and had a great international racing history with Fred Gable and Lee Lilley.